Pope Pius XII: Opening of the Vatican Secret Archives

-On the occasion of the 80th anniversary of the appointment of Pius XII as Bishop of Rome, Pope Francis announced during an audience for staff of the Vatican Secret Archives on 4 March 2019 that Vatican archival materials pertaining to Pius XII's pontificate will be accessible to scholars beginning on 2 March 2020.
-While this announcement was welcome by researchers, much of it has been clouded by the role of Pope Pius XII with regard to the Holocaust.
-However, archival research of this period should inform a much broader shift within global Christianity, from Europe to the global South.
+On the occasion of the 80th anniversary of the appointment of Pius XII as Bishop of Rome, Pope Francis announced during an audience for staff of the Vatican Secret Archives on 4 March 2019 that Vatican archival materials pertaining to Pius XII's pontificate would be accessible to scholars beginning on 2 March 2020.
+While this announcement was welcome by researchers, much of it was clouded by the role of Pope Pius XII with regard to the Holocaust.
+However, archival research of this period was expected to inform a much broader shift within global Christianity, from Europe to the global South.

-The Vatican archives have provided many millions of pages and it is expected to take many years to process the findings.
-As of May 2021, the study of the archive has been inconclusive.

-In January 2022, historian Michael Feldkamp announced that he had discovered in the Vatican archives evidence that Pius XII had personally saved at least 15,000 Jews from extermination, and that he had sent a report on the Holocaust to the American government shortly after the Wannsee Conference, although they did not believe the pope.
+The Vatican archives have provided many millions of pages and it was expected to take many years to process the findings.
+As of May 2021, the study of the archive had been inconclusive.
+In January 2022, historian Michael F. Feldkamp announced that he had discovered in the Vatican archives evidence that Pius XII had personally saved at least 15,000 Jews from extermination, and that he had sent a report on the Holocaust to the American government shortly after the Wannsee Conference of January 20, 1942, although they did not believe the pope.

 In June 2022, David Kertzer, one of the first historians to have analyzed the archives, published his book The Pope at War.
 Kertzer, with the support of thousands of unpublished documents, uncovered the existence of secret negotiations between Hitler and Pius XII already a few weeks after the end of the conclave, promoted by Hitler himself with the intention of improving his relations with the Vatican.
-Pius XII, for his part, concentrated his efforts on protecting and improving the situation of the Church in Germany in the face of the anti-Catholic policies of the Nazis, although both sides could not reach any agreement.
+For his part, Pius XII concentrated his efforts on protecting and improving the situation of the Church in Germany in the face of the anti-Catholic policies of the Nazis, although no agreement was reached.

+In September 2023, Corriere della Sera published a newly discovered documentation from the Vatican Secret Archive showing that a German Jesuit had informed the Pope of the Holocaust.

+The archives have also alleged that Pope Pius XII had knowledge of Marcial Maciel's accusations of crimes, including sexual abuse of seminarians and drug abuse, before action was taken.
+The Vatican may have known of Maciel's crimes for 50 years.